Top 2020 Democrats under fire for 'collective bashing of America' after Cuomo gaffe

 “We have not reached greatness, we will reach greatness when every American is fully engaged, we will reach greatness when discrimination and stereotyping against women, 51 percent of our population, is gone,” he went on to add.

 Cuomo was criticized for the remark on both sides of the political spectrum.
-On the left, gubernatorial challenger Cynthia Nixon told NY1 it was “another example of Andrew Cuomo trying to figure outt what a progressive sounds like and missing by a mile.”
+On the left, gubernatorial challenger Cynthia Nixon told NY1 it was “another example of Andrew Cuomo trying to figure out what a progressive sounds like and missing by a mile.”

 GOV. ANDREW CUOMO'S INCREDIBLE STATEMENT DISSING AMERICA SHOWS BANKRUPTCY OF DEMOCRATIC IDEAS